 Saying “one size doesn’t actually fit all when it comes to security” obviously won’t shock anyone within the security community and certainly not at Black Hat!
 But technology exists, and continues to emerge, that can now support approaches of dynamically adapting security in line with the actual risk of a data breach.

-Gartner has coined the term “continuous adaptive risk and trust assessment” (CARTA) to describe how organizations should respond to both today’s rapidly evolving threats and the dissolving of traditional network boundaries.
+Gartner has coined the term “continuous adaptive risk and trust assessment” (CARTA) to describe how organisations should respond to both today’s rapidly evolving threats and the dissolving of traditional network boundaries.
 At Black Hat, we spent time with delegates discussing the CARTA approach in the context of email data protection, which requires a continuous assessment of the risk of an actual data breach as sensitive content is being shared across potentially untrusted networks and applying appropriate protection as those risks change.
 Again, if this this something you’d like to learn more about, I encourage you to download our recent white paper.